 Why

-The concept of resilience developed as a process for investigating the impact of stress and has since fostered research in education, and in clinical applications in such areas as posttraumatic stress disorder and suicide.
-Given is broad use, the definition of resilience varies.
-Resilience can be defined as the development of skills needed to manage stress in an optimal way, or an ability, perception or set of beliefs which buffer individuals from the development of suicidality in the face of risk factors or stressors.1,2 Emerging resilience models favor social connectives, or support, as protective for reducing suicide risk.3,4,5,6
+The idea of resilience started as a way to understand how stress affects people and has led to research in education and mental health.
+Resilience can be seen as the skills needed to handle stress well, in an optimal way.
+Resilience can also be more clinically defined as an ability, perception or set of beliefs which buffer individuals from the development of suicidality in the face of risk factors or stressors.1,2 Current research suggests that having good social connections can help protect against suicide.3,4,5,6

 References